 Time and attendance automation can be a beautiful thing.
-It can cut down on errors from manual processing and the time it takes to reconcile your payroll.
+It can cut down on errors from manual employee time tracking and processing and the time it takes to reconcile your payroll.

 But, don’t stop there.

 It also can help your human resources strategy and improve your bottom line.
 When you manage your employees’ time efficiently, your business can run more effectively.
 Staffing, productivity and compliance all become clear.

 Let’s take a look at Dr. Shaw, whose busy medical practice employs 25 people.
 Keeping track of everyone’s hours is a time-consuming chore for her office manager, Brian.
 Spending time deciphering chicken-scratch timecards whose hours don’t add up is not the best use of his time.
 And, Dr. Shaw noticed an increase in how much time they’re all working – especially Diane, a nurse who has been with her from the beginning.

 Can Dr. Shaw afford to hire someone?
 How can a time and attendance report make a difference?

 Beyond helping with payroll, a time and attendance system can give detailed reports about what your staff is up to:

 - Overtime worked